How do you plant a church in a place where people have no concept of church?

 At Ackroydon Community Church we have made lots of mistakes, but we are happy to learn from our failures, keep seeking God for direction and help people find Jesus along the way.

-Ackroydon Church grew organically through a number of local events and community groups.
+Ackroydon Church started organically through a number of local events and community groups.
 In 2011, a play group began for local families; in 2014, Open House, an elderly social club began to combat social isolation; in 2017, Brainboosters, a homework club, began for local children.
 Simultaneously, a number of people began walking around and praying for the area.
-Some one-off outreach events at Christmas and Summer began in 2015.
 We began to meet monthly for ‘Breakfast Church’ in 2015, and in 2016 we began meeting weekly for church services.

-A significant step that emerged from a week of 24-7 prayer in 2018 was beginning a community lunch after our service each month.
+Then 2017, in partnership with St Michael’s Church Southfields, Ackroydon Church was awarded a Bishop’s Mission Order from the Bishop of Southwark to minister on the Ackroydon Estate.
+Alongside this official recognition of us as a church by the Church of England, a significant step that emerged from a week of 24-7 prayer in 2018 was beginning a community lunch after our service each month.
 Then in Spring of 2019, we fundamentally altered our whole approach to church.
-Very few people from the community came, or literally left once our service started.
+Very few people from the community came, or if they did, they left once the service started.

 Instead of ‘serving people coffee at church’, we began ‘serving people church at lunch’.
-Consequently, we developed a ‘home group’-style church service before lunch.
-People began coming to lunch, hearing about prayer and reading the bible, so came earlier for that.
-Now prayer is a natural and normal thing for everyone to be part of.
-We learnt together from the bible with simple messages.
-We shared bread and wine regularly and we ate together from a random collection of food that everyone contributes to.
+Consequently, we developed a home group-style church service before lunch.
+People began coming to lunch, hearing about prayer and the Bible.
+Then something amazing happened, more and more people would come early for lunch so they could come to the service too.

 Where is the church now?